About 23% of Missouri ACT-tested graduates are college ready, racial gap persists

-According to the ACT organization, about 23% of Missouri public high school graduates are college ready.
-Nancy Bowles with the Department of Elementary and Secondary Education tells Missourinet this year’s class has a slightly higher average score of 20.4.
+According to the ACT organization, about 23% of Missouri high school graduates are college ready.
+Nancy Bowles with the Department of Elementary and Secondary Education tells Missourinet students have gained a little ground.

 “That’s up a percent, but it’s pretty clear that there’s still some work to be done to ensure that all kids are able to succeed on the test,” says Bowles.

+This year’s class in Missouri has a slightly higher average score of 20.4.
 The national average ACT score is 21.

 About 56% of Missouri graduates are college ready in English, 40% in reading, 32% in math and 31% in science.
 These scores remained flat or increased slightly from the previous year.